Our team of psychiatrists, psychologists, therapists and nurse practitioner are hear to help!

 Dolores Onorato, MSW, LCSW

-Dolores Onorato is a Licensed Clinical Social Worker licensed in both Delaware and Pennsylvania.
-Dolores completed her undergraduate Social Work training at West Chester University and earned her Master of Clinical Social Work degree from Widener University.
-Dolores has been in clinical practice for close to 10 years with experience working with diverse patients across a variety of treatment settings.
+Dolores Onorato is a Licensed Clinical Social Worker who has been with Psychiatry Delaware for 5 years.
+Dolores is licensed in both Delaware and Pennsylvania.
+Dolores completed her undergraduate Social Work training at West Chester University and earned her Master in Clinical Social Work degree from Widener University.
+Dolores has been in clinical practice for over 10 years with experience working with diverse clients across a variety of treatment settings.
 Dolores specializes in bringing evidence-based practices and techniques to her work with adults of all ages to address issues including depression, parenting, ADHD, trauma, grief and loss, and life transitions, such as relationship and marital problems, separation and divorce, change or loss of employment.

 Dolores provides a safe place to talk, explore feelings, deal with difficult situations, resolve losses and come to terms with important issues in your life.
 Each person she works with has a unique set of experiences, needs, and goals.
 If you are facing a significant life challenge, need to resolve long-standing problems, find more satisfactory self–acceptance & peace of mind, gain meaningful solutions and new understanding, Dolores will provide you with an experienced, accepting, attentive, place to accomplish this.